Tatsuya-Nonogaki/export-ADData/README.md

 - Option to disable "protect from accidental deletion" for newly created OUs, useful for pre-validation etc.
 - Supports registering user passwords if provided in the CSV.
 - Advanced features for OU trimming and control over Users container placement (`-TrimOU`, `-NoUsersContainer`, `-NoForceUsersContainer`).
+- Mode vs file mismatch detection: Warns and prompts if the selected CSV file suggests a mismatch with the chosen import mode (e.g., a group import with a user data file), helping avoid accidental mis-imports.
+Contents check can be bypassed with `-NoClassCheck` switch for more flexible or advanced import scenarios.

 #### Parameters